 - Undertaken at the earliest possible time following breach of discipline policy. - Communication in writing via email, text or letter or face to face with student and parent concerning inappropriate behaviour.
-All communication is to be recorded in Sentral. - Outline inappropriate behaviour and clarification of code of conduct and expectations. - Suggestions for addressing said issue. - Opportunity for the student/s to determine what they will do to address the incident/ issue - Encourage restorative justice engagement, accountability and restoration. - Outline action to be taken should issue continue.
+All communication is to be recorded in Sentral.
+The School's unsatisfactory participation letter may be issued. - Outline inappropriate behaviour and clarification of code of conduct and expectations. - Suggestions for addressing said issue. - Opportunity for the student/s to determine what they will do to address the incident/issue. - Encourage restorative justice engagement, accountability and restoration. - Outline action to be taken should issue continue.